If this article is helpful to you, please share on your favorite network.

 Always consult with a doctor before making diet changes or starting new supplements.

 This is my experience only, and there is no way to know if any of these things were actually helpful at reducing the risk.
+Even if (and this is a big if) one or more of these strategies is effective at reducing the risk of having FPIES, it’s only at the population level, and no results for an individual child can be guaranteed.
 But having things to do helped me not worry about it as much.
 Basically I used research and anecdotal sources to make changes as a coping mechanism.
+If you want to read research backed suggestions rather that a personal story, check out the last chapter in The FPIES Handbook.
 The best news is my second baby is now nearly 9 months old and every food we have tried has been safe!

 This post is not a substitute for medical advice.
 This post continues affiliate links.